Combined efforts can help solve Hawaii’s oral health problems, says HFD’s John Bower

 “We have 50 to 60 years of data showing water fluoridation decreases cavities.
 Still, there is a vocal minority who thinks we are poisoning the water through fluoridation.
 What we are really doing is fortifying the water for health reasons,” Bower said.

 Hawaii has a high prevalence of tooth decay among third-grade children.
 About 71 percent of these children have had a history of tooth decay, while 22 percent of them have untreated tooth decay.

 “I’m a little passionate about this because it’s our kids.
 They can’t speak for themselves.
 We have to do what is right for them and get them started on the right foot,” Bower added.

-He also highlighted the need for an oral health surveillance survey which can track the oral health condition of the people and can be used as the basis for public health actions and program assessment of the state.
+He also highlighted the need for an oral health surveillance survey to track the oral health condition of the people.
+In turn, we can use this as the basis for public health actions and program assessment of the state.